 Tularemia, is caused by infection with the bacterium Francisella tularensis, which is found in small mammals such as rodents and rabbits, and arthropods, such as ticks.
 The bacterium that causes tularemia is most often transmitted to humans by tick or biting fly bite, handling of an infected animal, or inhalation or ingestion of the bacterium.
 People have not been known to transmit the infection to others.
 The severity of tularemia varies greatly.
 Some cases are mild and self-limiting, others may have serious complications, and a small percentage (less than 2 percent) of cases in the United States is fatal.

 The symptoms of tularemia vary greatly among affected individuals.
 Some individuals may have no apparent symptoms (asymptomatic); others can develop serious complications affecting several organ systems with potentially life-threatening complications.
-After infection, the period of time it takes symptoms to appear (incubation period) is usually three to five days, but may take as long as two to three weeks.
+After infection, the period of time it takes symptoms to appear (incubation period) is usually three to five days, but may take as long as two weeks.

 Most cases of tularemia begin with rapid onset of nonspecific, flu-like symptoms including fever, chills, headaches, muscle pain (myalgia), joint pain (arthralgia), loss of appetite, and a general feeling of ill health (malaise).

 Additional symptoms may occur depending upon how a person is infected.
 Infection through skin (e.g., tick bite or handling of infectious matter) may result in an ulcer or rash on the skin at the point of infection and swollen, painful lymph nodes (lymphadenopathy).
 These cases may be referred to as ulceroglandular tularemia.
 In some cases, individuals will have lymphadenopathy without any skin symptoms.
 These cases are referred to as glandular tularemia.
 Ulceroglandular and glandular tularemia account for more than 75 percent of cases.